Ghasak/nvim/docs/Fundamentals.md

 ```

 ## Checking my key-mapping with

 You can use `:verbouse map`, or `:Telescope keymaps`, to check all the key bindings.

 ## Spell checking

-For spell checking, I am using the 'kamykn/spelunker.vim', and mapped the (ZL
+For spell checking, I am using 'kamykn/spelunker.vim' and mapped (ZL and Zl)
-and Zl) for checking the spelling.
-This is less attractive compared to the
+for checking spelling.
+This is less attractive compared to the `nvim` spell
-`nvim spell checking` from `COC`.
+checking from `COC`.

 ## Fuzzy Finding

-One of the coolest feature that has been implemented is the `fuzzy finder` in
+One of the most interesting features that has been implemented is the "fuzzy
-`lua`.
-For all the features that comes with the `Fuzzy Finder`, it allows
+finder" in Lua.
+This feature offers all the advantages of a fuzzy search,
-also to get the `path` (directory in string form similar to the `VSCode` plugin).
+including the ability to retrieve the path (directory represented as a string
+similar to the one provided by the VSCode plugin).

 - The mapping is located at `lua/scripts/myCommandWrapper.lua`, which will be
-  triggered in the `insert mode` with (`CTR-X`, then `CTRL-F`).
-It will automatically
+  triggered in the "insert mode" using the shortcut keys of "(Ctrl-X followed by
-  complete the path while coding, while you are searching for any specific
+  Ctrl-F)" to automatically complete a path while coding, specifically for
-  word.
-This feature is still existed, but now we have `cmp-path` plugin which
+  searching for any specific word.
+This feature still exists, but the new and
-  is much better for this particular task.
+  much better `cmp-path` plugin is now available for this particular task.

 - [Idea got it from](https://vi.stackexchange.com/questions/34392/path-completion-with-fzf-from-absolute-path)
   you will need the following plugins: